 A sinus rinse (nasal irrigation system) is often recommended by doctors to their patients to help clear the sinuses of the irritants and mucus that can cause nasal congestion or illness.
-It’s great for allergies and can be an effective remedy to help keep the nasal passage moist.
+It’s great for allergies or after nasal surgery and can be an effective remedy to help keep the nasal passage moist.
 Sinus rinses are drug-free and can be used alongside medications without concern.

 How do you use a rinse?

 Most of these nasal rinse products have a sterile squeeze bottle and sinus rinse solution packets, which you mix with previously boiled or distilled water to create saline (i.e. a mild saltwater).